brianmccrory/jazzofjapan/_albums/toshihiho-inoue-vayu.md

    - L1180769-1024.jpg
    - L1180895-1024.jpg
 videos:
-   - {url: "", comment: "Excerpt from the opening of this album, Inoue's original composition \"Fireworks\""}
+   - {url: "https://youtu.be/NwUw_Pjy1O8", comment: "Excerpt from the opening of this album, Inoue's original composition \"Fireworks\""}
    - {url: "https://youtu.be/IbZM0UNlDZA?t=181", comment: "Toshihiko Inoue playing solo saxophone live in 2012"}
+audio:
+   - {url: "http://bowz.shop-pro.jp/?pid=109653244", comment: "Audio samples"}
 ---
 Originally planned as an indoor solo performance, the fine spring weather lured Toshihiko Inoue outside to perform in a garden terrace.
 Surrounded by nature, Inoue’s music conveys gentleness and introspection, even inspiring birds to sing along with his mellow sounds.
 Quiet outdoor noises, the creaking of wood, and other ambient sounds lend a peaceful mood to the recording.